ChalmersGU-data-structure-courses/OpenDSA/Published/ChalmersGU-DSABook/html/_sources/Glossary.rst.txt

       :term:`children <child>` per :term:`internal node`),
       causing the tree to be very shallow.
-      When stored on disk, the node size is selected to be same as the desired unit of I/O (hence some multiple of the disk :term:`sector` size).
+      When stored on disk, the node size is selected to be same as the desired unit of I/O (so some multiple of the disk :term:`sector` size).
       This makes it easy to gain access to the record associated with a given :term:`search key` stored in the tree with few